-- 1 Log in as superuser. - After installing the agent, insert the language disc into a drive connected to the system. - If you are running Solaris volume-management software, the software automatically mounts the disc as /cdrom.
-Type the following command to go to the location:
+- 1 Log in as superuser. - 2 After installing the agent, insert the language disc into a drive connected to the system. - If you are running Solaris volume-management software, the software automatically mounts the disc as /cdrom.
+Type the following command to go to the location: - # cd /cdrom - If you are not running Solaris volume-management software, you must mount the disc manually.
+For example: